SergioBonatto/YuuOS/README.md

-# YuuOS
+# PraxisOS

-YuuOS is a minimalist, monolithic operating system kernel designed for the RISC-V 32-bit architecture.
+PraxisOS is a minimalist, monolithic operating system kernel designed for the RISC-V 32-bit architecture.
 This is a study project implementing concepts from [operating-system-in-1000-lines](https://operating-system-in-1000-lines.vercel.app/ja/).

 ## Architectural Deep Dive

-YuuOS is built on a classic monolithic kernel model.
+PraxisOS is built on a classic monolithic kernel model.
 While minimalist, it implements several core operating system concepts to support a functional, albeit simple, user-space environment.

 ### Memory Management